 When you embrace agile, you’re actually giving your product a much better chance.
 According to statistics, only 9% of agile projects fail, compared to the 29% of projects that employ a more traditional, waterfall methodology.

-And when we go agile, we can’t give you a fixed price for a product because the product itself shouldn’t be set in stone.
+Again, average cost parameters would be of little help here.
+When we go agile, we can’t give you a fixed “app development price” (sometimes not even a cost range!) because your product shouldn’t be set in stone.
 The whole point of the approach is adaptability – when circumstances change, you change course.
 Sometimes you’ll respond to user feedback; sometimes, there will be external events that require you to pivot (anyone remembers the pandemic?), and sometimes, you’ll want to react to what your competition is doing.

 Asking “How much does it cost to make an app?” is simply not aligned with the agile philosophy.
 As we’ve written before, when the scope of the project is tied to a budget, you’re depriving yourself of the chance to respond to change.